wallacebrf/Synology-SMART-test-scheduler/README.md

 7. Give a name to your system so the email notifications can signify which system the messages are from.

-8. Chose to use either Synology Mail Plus Server (if it is installed and available) or use the integrated Synology SNMP notifications settings found under ```Control Panel --> Notifications```
+8. Chose to use either Synology Mail Plus Server (if it is installed and available) or use the integrated Synology SNMP notifications settings found under ```Control Panel --> Notification```

 <!-- CONTRIBUTING -->
 ## 7.)
 Contributing